What causes premature gray hair?

 Scientists have repeatedly noted that premature gray hair is pretty common today.
 More often, people begin to notice their first depigmented hairs in their 20s and earlier –at 15-16.
-The main reason that leads to this situation is a failure of melanin production.
+The main reason that leads to this situation is the failure of melanin production.
 However, there can be other possible causes.

 The causes of premature gray hair: